Online Universal Dirichlet Factor Portfolios

 The results are shown in Figure \ref{nasdaq}.
 Note that this back-test has an inherent look-ahead bias in that it uses assets that survive the period between August 2007 and June 2023.
 Hence the asset universe comprises of higher quality assets than the Nasdaq at that point in time.
 Since we are comparing only the relative performance of the class of naive-dirichlet portfolios to the factor biased dirichlet portfolios, this chart serves its purpose as a relative comparison and is not indicative of absolute performance.
-The back-test shows out-performance both for the momentum and size dirichlet portfolios in terms of the growth rate of the portfolio.
+The back-test (Chart Figure 1A) shows out-performance both for the momentum and size dirichlet portfolios in terms of the growth rate of the portfolio.
 The cumulative moving average sharpe ratio chart (CMAS - Figure 1B) shows that all factor return streams dominate Cover's portfolio on a sharpe ratio basis, except the momentum factor.
 A smoothing window of 50 days was used to calculate sharpe ratios for each curve and the result was cumulated and normalized to have a maximum value of 1.

 Figure 2 shows the same effects for the constituents of the FTSE, a Europe based index.